 Catastrophic Coverage Stage.
 All Medicare prescription drug plans include catastrophic coverage for people with high drug costs.
-In order to qualify for catastrophic coverage, you must spend \$4,550 out-of-pocket during 2011.
-When the total amount you have paid for your Cost Sharing reaches \$4,550, you will pay the following for the remainder of 2011:
+In order to qualify for catastrophic coverage, you must spend \$4,700 out-of-pocket during 2012.
+When the total amount you have paid for your Cost Sharing reaches \$4,700, you will pay the following for the remainder of 2012:

-- a \$3 Copayment per prescription for insulin administration devices and generic drugs - a \$10 Copayment per prescription for brand-name drugs and specialty drugs - Emergency contraceptive pills: no charge
+- a \$3 Copayment per prescription for insulin administration devices and generic drugs - a \$10 Copayment per prescription for brand-name drugs, Part D vaccines, and specialty drugs - Emergency contraceptive pills: no charge

-Note: Each year effective on January 1, the Centers for Medicare & Medicaid Services may change coverage thresholds and catastrophic coverage Copayments that apply for the calendar year.
+Note: Each year, effective on January 1, the Centers for Medicare & Medicaid Services may change coverage thresholds and catastrophic coverage Copayments that apply for the calendar year.
 We will notify you in advance of any change to your coverage.